-Many BPMS are provided as a standalone BPM engine (e.g., Camunda [7], jBPM) and therefore require external software to build a fully functional BPMS capable of managing all crucial data sets for contextual process enactment.
+Many BPMS are provided as a standalone BPM engine (e.g., Camunda [9], jBPM) and therefore require external software to build a fully functional BPMS capable of managing all crucial data sets for contextual process enactment.
 To overcome these limitations and provide an easy way to extend BPM engines, we provide three generic Data Stores (DS): a User-DS, a Resource-DS, and a Machine-DS.
-These contain additional context information as specified by the aforementioned data models, like a more refined user model, machines used in the factory, and resources required to complete tasks.
+These contain additional context information as specified by the aforementioned data models (cf. Figure 2), such as a more refined user model, information about all machines used in the factory, and resources required to complete tasks.
 This extended context data is required in the assignment process and during the activity execution in the AR-Client.